csfguzman/Wikipedia/README.md

 * Text to speech

 ## Search Bar
+* Users will be able to search up specific articles
 * As the user are typing in the article, they will be given sugesstions of the possible article they are looking for

 ## Favorites